Using NeuralODEs in real life applications

 cumconsumption_dev, # data uncertainty

-LASTWEIGHT) # how much do we scale the last point compared to the remaing ones?
+LASTWEIGHT) # how much do we scale the last point compared to the remaining ones?

 elseif LOSS == :MSE